 Oak and Pine Alley

-The long route of Cycle Zydeco will take you pass Oak and Pine Alley.
+A few miles off the route of Cycle Zydeco you can find Oak and Pine Alley.
 Read up on it in this article from the Gambit.
 As the story goes, the wealthy plantation owner Charles Durand's daughters were getting married in a double ceremony in 1850.
 He imported hundreds of spiders to spin their webs in the Oak and Pine Alley.
 On the morning of the wedding, with the webs damp from the dew, he dusted the spider webs with gold and silver dust.
 As the guests arrived, they were amazed at the sight.
 In the evening when his daughters left to catch the steamboat to begin their honeymoon, they were again reminded of their father's love.

 Sites & Food: